rachel-ylcs/ylcs-kmp/README_en.md

 # Rachel Rapid Development Framework

-`Rachel` is cross-platform rapid development framework that integrates logic, services, and UI based on `Kotlin Multiplatform` and `Compose Multiplatform`.
+`Rachel` is cross-platform rapid development framework that integrates logic, services, and UI based on `Kotlin Multiplatform` and `Compose Multiplatform`, and was developed by the 银临茶舍 project team.

+Covering cross-platform entry, shared UI, dependent service startup, client and server interaction engines, free screen navigation, platform native components, custom themes, responsive layout, MDI configuration consistency, page loading, server routing, and other fields.

-It supports `Android`, `iOS`, `Windows`, `Linux`, `macOS`, `Web(wasm)` and other client and server platforms, and was developed by the 银临茶舍 project team.
+It supports `Android`, `iOS`, `Windows`, `Linux`, `macOS`, `Web(wasm)` and other client and server platforms.

 ## Feature

-- **Cross platform**: Based on Kotlin Multiplatform/Compose Multiplatform, it supports six platform clients and servers, with multi terminal consistency.
+- **Cross platform**: Based on `KMP` / `CMP`, it supports six platform clients and servers, with multi terminal consistency.
 - **Native performance**: Generate platform native binary files without bridging or additional libraries.
 - **Single language**: Mastering `kotlin` language is sufficient to complete most task requirements and development.
 - **Quick**: You can start building your own cross platform application in just three minutes.